mtrevisan/Boxon/CONTRIBUTING.md

    variables, exposed ports, useful file locations, and container parameters.
 3. Increase the version numbers in any example files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers (if there are more than one), or if you do not have permission to do that, you may request the second reviewer (or the only one) to merge it for you.
+4. You may merge the Pull Request once you have the sign-off from two other developers if there is more than one.
+If you do not have permission to merge, you may ask the second reviewer (or the only reviewer) to merge it for you.

 -----